Carinsurance.com Insights

 Average cost of auto insurance in Minnesota by coverage level

-In Minnesota, car insurance rates can differ depending on how much coverage you choose.
-Drivers in Minnesota are required by law to have minimum insurance coverage limits of 30/60/10 to drive legally.
+In Minnesota, the cost of car insurance can vary depending on how much coverage you purchase.
+Minnesota drivers need at least the minimum insurance coverage limits of 30/60/10 to legally drive.

 Liability-only insurance policies are the most affordable option and provide the minimum coverage required in Minnesota.
 However, they don’t offer much protection.